 Runner Up: Honeycomb Alpha

-The fact alone that the Honeycomb Alpha has an aerospace grade competence should clue you in to the high quality of the product.
+The fact alone that the No products found. has an aerospace grade competence should clue you in to the high quality of the product.
 It’s made of the highest quality materials and will yield the highest quality flight experience.
 It features a solid steel shaft with dual linear ball bearings to provide you with a smooth feeling and high levels of control throughout all of its 180° rotation.
 This means no dead zones nor centre detent.

 When flying with this yoke it’s about as close to the real thing as you can get without having to spend upwards of thousands of dollars.
 It doesn’t have the same level of customization as the Logitech, but all the switches and buttons it has are intuitive and in the right place.
 The ignition switch is a great small addition for that extra degree of realism.
 All in all the fact that this yoke was designed by real pilots and engineers shows, both in feel and accuracy.